lukeorth/lugo/lugo/content/posts/maze-generation.md

 ## The Animation

-Because Shiffman used JavaScript, he was able to render his mazes in the browser quite easily (a perk to programming in the browser's native tongue).
-Since we are using Go, however, we'll need to get a bit more creative with our approach.
+Because Shiffman used JavaScript, he was able to easily render his animations in the browser (a perk to programming in the browser's native tongue).
+Since we are using Go, our approach will require some additional creativity.

-To be fair, we could also render our mazes in the browser with a little extra work.
-A couple of ideas come to mind:
+To be fair, we could also render our mazes in the browser; it would just require a little extra work.
+A couple of options for doing so are:

 1. Compiling our code to WebAssembly.
 2. Creating a maze API that's consumed by JavaScript.

-I may explore these options in future posts, but I'd rather shift our focus away from the browser for now.
-Instead, let's use something simpler---the humble GIF.
+While I may choose to explore these options in future posts, I'd rather focus on a browser-less solution for now.
+Something a bit more primal and more indicative of our progress as a civilization---the humble GIF.

 ![Homer Simpson GIF](/images/simpson.gif)

-While any video format would work for this, GIFs are by far the easiest to implement.
-For one, Go maintains a [gif package](https://pkg.go.dev/image/gif) in their standard library, so its supported right out of the box.
+While any video format would do, GIFs happen to be the easiest to implement.
+For one, Go maintains a [gif package](https://pkg.go.dev/image/gif) in their standard library, so support is provided out of the box.
+But on top of that, it's just a simple technology to use and understand.

-This convenience does come with a trade-off though---storage space.
+The convenience is not without trade-offs though---the most significant of which is storage space.
 GIFs are notorious for their bloat, thanks to their poor compression technique.
 When compared to other formats like MP4, it's common for GIFs to consume $ 4\times $, $ 6\times $, or even $ 9\times $ as much memory depending on the specifics.

 A better solution is to create the video directly from our program's memory, without building intermediate images.